18F/18f.gsa.gov/_posts/2022-11-18-18f-checks-in-with-jerome-lee-and-the-eapd-project.md

 about questions like “what are acceptance criteria?” and “what does it look like when a user is interacting with these designs?”

+To prepare for the next major phase of the project, we’ve also spent time preparing other parts of our infrastructure to receive other types of APDs.
+Next up, MMIS (Medicaid Management Information System) Implementation IAPDs!
+This is a really important step in the project because MMIS IAPDs make up the largest volume of APDs that I receive as a state officer and probably holds the most interest for our state partners.
+We’ve already started working on it and are looking to pilot it in the next couple months.

 We started this project as an experiment to demonstrate what it means to have a business owner who is deeply tied to development of the product, and I think we’ve demonstrated that it is a value-add.
 As a Medicaid Enterprise Systems State Officer who has reviewed APDs for almost eight years, I have insight into the pain points that states and federal reviewers experience in the process.
 I review APDs, and at the same time serve as Product Owner for a product to make the APD process simpler — to “build products that you’d want to use.”

 ### _Can you talk about the process of preparing the app for public release?_

 CMS is piloting a continuous authority-to-operate (ATO) process.
 One of my colleagues helped manage that process by getting the security documents in place, going through penetration testing, and coordinating the final signoff.

-For accessibility testing, we worked with a group of non-sighted users who were able to load up the eAPD product, navigate it with screen readers, and report back to us on any issues.
+For accessibility testing, we worked with CMS’ 508 compliance team which includes non-sighted testers who were able to load up the eAPD product, navigate it with screen readers, and report back to us on any issues.
 We remediated the issues that the user group reported, and we keep an ongoing focus on accessibility.

 When we got the green light to go live it was a very exciting moment.
 Because of our DevOps approach, we had been deploying code through our pipeline the whole time, so we knew the deploy pipeline was stable.
 It was as simple as sending an email as saying “the system is live” once we finished the ATO process.

 ### _How has the experience of reviewing APDs changed for states and state officers using eAPD?_